Chapter 3 Basic class

 library(microeco)

-# load the example data; 16S rRNA gene amplicon sequencing dataset
+# load the example data; 16S rRNA gene amplicon sequencing data

 # metadata table; data.frame